-Let’s take an automobile retrospective, starting in the glory days of Detroit and moving right on up through Chapel Hill Tire’s fleet of hybrid future machines.
+As we celebrate 60 years of Chapel Hill Tire, let’s take an automobile retrospective, starting in the glory days of Detroit and moving right on up through Chapel Hill Tire’s fleet of hybrid future machines.

 A rising middle class wanted nicer vehicles, and the car industry obliged.
 Turn signals, for instance, changed from a luxury add-on to factory model standard, and the independent suspension became common.
 However, safety wasn’t yet a huge concern: cars didn’t even have seatbelts!

 The same decade that brought the world a counter-cultural revolution also introduced the cars that would become the icon of all things America: the Ford Mustang.

 You can see that chrome was still important, but car designs got sleeker — the ‘60s introduced the concept of the compact car, an important part of the design of this decade’s infamous muscle cars.

 As car sales skyrocketed through the ‘50s and ‘60s, so did car-related deaths.
 The industry tried to aggressively address the problem by the 1970s, introducing four-way anti-skid systems (you know them as anti-lock brakes) and airbags (although these didn’t become standard until the Porsche 944 of 1987).
 As fuel prices rose, aerodynamic designs became more important, and cars began to look straight out of the space age!

 But innovative as they were, the ‘70s were nearly the death of American automobile manufacturing.
 The “Big Three” American automakers — General Motors, Ford, and Chrysler — began to be crowded out of their own market by cheaper, more fuel-efficient imported cars, particularly the Japanese.
 It was the age of the Toyota, and its influence hasn’t left us yet.